learn-co-students/nyc-web-091718/08-intro-to-orm/README.md

 1. Create
   - CREATE TABLE, INSERT INTO
-  - INSERT INTO authors (name) VALUES ('Billy Bobthrouhg?')
-  - Authors.new('Billy Bobthrouhg?')
+  - Author.new

 2. Read
-  - SELECT * FROM authors
+  - SELECT
+  - a1.name
-  - Author.all.select do |authors| whatever == end
+  - Author.all.select
-  - Author.where(name: 'something')

 3. Update
-  - ALTER table, or column, UPDATE
-  - UPDATE something SET something = somehting
+  - UPDATE
-  - a1.name = 'new name'
+  - a1.name = 'New Name'

 4. Delete / Destroy
-  - DELETE FROM authors WHERE name = 'JK Rowling'
-  - DROP TABLE authors
+  - DELETE, DROP TABLE
-  - a1.destroy
+  - pop, a1.destroy

 ### Active Record Pattern